pptam/pptam-tool/installation/Installation_vm.md

     1.  `git clone https://github.com/pptam/pptam-tool.git`
     2.  `cd ./pptam-tool/installation`
-    3.  `vagrant up` (This step might take some time since images have to be donwloaded and two virtual machines will be configured with the necessary software; in our case it took 1 hour)
+    3.  `vagrant up` (This step might take some time since images have to be dowloaded and two virtual machines will be configured with the necessary software; in our case it took 1 hour)

 5. Once installation is finished, these are the available commands **within the installation folder**:

     - `vagrant ssh driver` to ssh into the driver;
     - `vagrant ssh testbed` to ssh into the testbed;
     - `vagrant halt` to turn both machines off;
-    - `vagrant up` to turn both machines on; and
+    - `vagrant up` to turn both machines on;
-    - `vagrant destroy` to delete the machines.
+    - `vagrant destroy` to delete the machines; and
     - `vagrant reload` to reboot the machines.

 6. Now, execute the following command *on your computer*: